Pratistha88/Tempora/README.md

   - **Data Preprocessing:** Automated cleaning and preparation of climate data
   - **Interactive Visualizations:** Dynamic charts and maps for data exploration

+## 📐 Core Techniques Used

+- Time-based indexing of monthly climate data
+- Forecast modeling using mathematical curve fitting
+- Season-aware adjustment using month-wise averages
+- Data grouping, aggregation, and custom interpolation
+- Manual implementation of numerical algorithms (no external libraries like NumPy for modeling)

+## 📝 Usage Instructions

+- Open `ClimateAnalysis.ipynb` in Jupyter
+- Select a district (e.g., Chitawan)
+- Run cells to clean data, interpolate, and forecast climate
+- View forecasted trends and get crop recommendation

   ## Prerequisites
   - **Python 3.8 or higher**
   - **Jupyter notebook**